Theory of Toolbox

 Below is a list of all mods that have been confirmed to cause very unusual behavior or crashes when Theory of Toolbox is enabled.
 If any of them become compatible, please notify us so they can be removed from the list.
 Those mods listed here can't be fixed by players themselves or outright can't work together.

-- LTV Economy Overhaul -Hard Incompatibility
+- LTV Economy Overhaul -Hard Incompatibility Possible Crashes

 Due to the nature of the massive changes introduced, this module is more prone to incompatibilities, especially with mods that add custom economic systems, such as trade quests.
 95% of mods should still work fine.